Diego-Mancino/Cybersecurity-Writeups/TryHackMe/LazyAdmin/README.md

 After gaining access to the administrative panel, an unrestricted file upload functionality within the application allowed arbitrary PHP code execution, leading to a reverse shell as the `www-data` user.

-Finally, privilege escalation was possible due to a misconfigured sudo rule... that executed a writable script with elevated privileges, resulting in full root access.
+Finally, privilege escalation was possible due to a misconfigured sudo rule that executed a writable script with elevated privileges, resulting in full root access.

 This lab highlights the importance of: